-Figure 2-13.
+Figure 2-16.
 Distance between glazing and shade layer for solar screens.

-2.6.6.
-Storm Windows and Window Panels
+2.7.6.
+Secondary Windows

 - Construct the baseline glazing system

-- Add the storm window or panel system in the one of the following positions as appropriate:
+- Add the secondary window system in the one of the following positions as appropriate:

 - Interior

 - Exterior

 - Gaps

 - Glazing system gap, dgap, between glass and panel is based on AERC 1

 - Set to Air (ID = 1)

-Figure 2-14.
-Distance between glazing and shade layer for storm windows and window panels.
+Figure 2-17.
+Distance between glazing and shade layer for secondary windows.

-2.6.7.
+2.7.7.
 Surface Applied Fllms